rishabh212/PPL-Project/README.md

 Input File:-

-prog.c
+prog.c:-

-It contains the c code to be sliced
+1. It contains the c code to be sliced

-Line number starts from zero
+2. Line number starts from zero

-Closing Curly bracket should always be in a new line
+3. Closing Curly bracket should always be in a new line

-Opening Curly brackets should be in the same line as the corresponding conditional or loop statement.
+4. Opening Curly brackets should be in the same line as the corresponding conditional or loop statement.

 	Example:-

-		if(x>y){        // opening bracket in the same line
+		if(x>y){        // opening bracket in the same line x++;

-		x++;

-		}                 // closing bracket in a new line
+		}                 // closing bracket in a new line else{

-		else{

 		y++;
 		}

-The code is suitable for basic properties as told.
+5. The code is suitable for basic properties as told.

 Main File:-

-ppl.py
+ppl.py:-
 It contains the python code for slicing for a given line number and variable

 task2.py